askarovamari/Project1/README.md

 The goal of the project is to analyze population of patients enrolled for the study of Cardiovascular deseases, evaluating influence of major factors like Cholesterol, age, etc.

-Major ccolumns, that have been used in the Project analysis, are listed out below:
+Major columns, that have been used in the Project analysis, are listed out below:

 Age: Age of patients
 Sex: Sex of petients where 1 = male, 0 = female